Share this:

 Related Article: Learn the Value of Our History at These African American Museums

 At the dawn of the 20th century, the U.S. government appointed Young as the nation’s first black military attaché stationed in Haiti, the Dominican Republic, and Liberia.
 This tenure in Africa allowed him to utilize his multi-lingual talents and further his impressive career.
-While he improved relations between Liberia and the United States at the onset of World War I (WWI), they promoted him to major.
+While relations between Liberia and the United States were improved at the onset of World War I (WWI), the government promoted Young to major.

-After Young finished his first tour as a military attaché in 1915, they promoted him to lieutenant colonel and assigned him to the Tenth Cavalry, which he joined at Fort Huachuca, Arizona.
+After Young finished a first tour as a military attaché in 1915, the promoted to lieutenant colonel and assigned Young to the Tenth Cavalry.

 Serving as a squadron commander, in 1916, during the Punitive Expedition in Mexico against Pancho Villa, Young distinguished himself at the Battle of Agua Caliente, recorded as the first time machine guns were used in a coordinated assault, and at Hacienda Santa Cruz de la Villegas riding to the support of the 13th U.S. Cavalry, an act credited by many historians as preventing a larger war between the United States and Mexico.